Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Diagnostics of Majorana modes and topology

 To evaluate the polarization at a finite frequency $\omega$ we sum over the eigenstates weighted by a Dirac-delta function, i.e.,

 Here, the summation $j$ is over all the eigenstates, and the Dirac-Delta function is implemented by a narrow Gaussian factor of width $\sigma$.
 Note that $\mathcal{P}_\mathcal{R}$ is a complex number, with real and imaginary parts, $\mathcal{P}_\mathcal{R}=\mathcal{P}_\mathcal{R}^x+i\mathcal{P}_\mathcal{R}^y$.
-Reference~\cite{awoga2024identifying} recently introduced the quantity $\mathcal{P}_l^* \mathcal{P}_r$ as a measure for identifying non-local correlations between the two halves of a system.
+Reference~\cite{awoga2024identifying} recently introduced the quantity $\mathcal{P}_l^* \mathcal{P}_r$ as a measure for identifying non-local correlations between the two halves of a system (left- and right-half).
 While $\mathcal{P}_l$ and $\mathcal{P}_r$ are individually complex, their conjugate product, $P = \mathcal{P}_l^* \mathcal{P}_r = \mathcal{P}_l \mathcal{P}_r^*$, was found to be real in that work.
 In our earlier study of one-dimensional nanowires and quasi-1D systems~\cite{karoliya2025majorana}, we also observed $P$ to be real.
-However, in our recent investigation of a finite-size graphene strip platform for Majorana modes, we find that $P$ is generally complex.
-Consequently, we use $|P|$ as a diagnostic tool for Majorana mode identification,~\cite{sedlmayr2015visualizing}.
+However, in our recent investigation of a finite-size graphene strip platform for Majorana modes, we find that $\mathcal{P}$ is generally complex.
+Consequently, we use $|\mathcal{P}|$ as a diagnostic tool for Majorana mode identification,~\cite{sedlmayr2015visualizing}.
+Specifically, we define $\mathcal{P}_{l}$, $\mathcal{P}_{r}$, $\mathcal{P}_{u}$, and $\mathcal{P}_{d}$ as the Majorana polarizations evaluated over the left, right, upper, and lower halves of the finite graphene strip, respectively, obtained by choosing the corresponding spatial region $\mathcal R$ in Eq.~(\ref{Eq:P_region2}).
+The strip may be viewed as a rectangular finite system that can be partitioned equally in two independent ways.
+Division by a vertical in-plane axis passing through the center yields the left and right regions, corresponding to $\mathcal{P}_{l}$ and $\mathcal{P}_{r}$.
+Division by a horizontal in-plane axis through the center yields the upper and lower regions, corresponding to $\mathcal{P}_{u}$ and $\mathcal{P}_{d}$.
+Throughout the manuscript, the notations $\mathcal{P}^{\nu}$ and $\mathcal{P}_{\nu}$, with $\nu=u,d,l,r$, are used interchangeably to denote the same regional polarization.

+Another important remark about the polarization is that the magnitude of the energy-resolved Majorana polarization is not a universally bounded quantity, since its numerical evaluation depends on the finite-width broadening used to represent the Dirac-delta function in Eq.~\ref{Eq:P_region2}.
+In the present work, the delta function is approximated by a narrow Gaussian of width $\sigma$ centered at $\omega=0$, such that low-energy states within an energy window set by $\sigma$ contribute to the summed polarization.
+Consequently, increasing $\sigma$ or increasing the density of near-zero-energy states generally enhances the absolute magnitude of the plotted polarization.
+The polarization amplitude therefore should not be interpreted as a normalized topological invariant.
+Instead, the physically relevant information lies in the relative evolution, enhancement, suppression, and spatial structure of the polarization across parameter space, together with its consistency with spectral gap behavior and real-space wavefunction localization.
+For the fixed broadening used throughout this work, the maximum polarization values observed are of order $\sim 25$.